slash902daniel/Tutorial_JS_React_BeginnersWithMosh/README.md

 # BASED ON VIDEO TUTORIAL
 https://www.youtube.com/watch?v=Ke90Tje7VS0

+# HOW TO DEBUG
+Install the extension, open devtools => components

+You can see the tree and properties, also can seran in console if you type

+$r

+or

+$r.render()

+etc

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).